 To run a test, you have to create it first.
-PyCharm suggests a smart way to stub a test out: click the class name and then press Ctrl+Shift+T, or on the main menu, choose.
-If a test exists, you can jump directly to it; if it doesn't, PyCharm will create it:
+IntelliJ IDEA suggests a smart way to stub a test out: click the class name and then press Ctrl+Shift+T, or from the main menu, choose.
+If a test exists, you can jump directly to it; if it doesn't, IntelliJ IDEA will create it:

-Click the suggested action, and PyCharm will show the following dialog:
+Click the suggested action, and IntelliJ IDEA will show the following dialog:

 Click OK, and see the test class opened in the editor: